frontend-hour/frontend-hour/general-interview-questions/FAQ.md

 > 2. What is ClickJacking ?
 - https://www.appsecmonkey.com/blog/clickjacking

-> 3. Why Git rebase over Git merge.
+> 3. Why Git rebase over Git merge?
+Difference between them and which is best?

 > 4. React Virtual dom?
 What alogrithm it uses.